bhokansonfasig/pyrex/docs/custom/build.rst

 Particle Generator
 ------------------

 The particle generator classes are quite flexible.
 The only requirement is that they possess an :meth:`create_event` method which returns a :class:`Event` object consisting of at least one :class:`Particle`.
-The :class:`BaseGenerator` class provides a solid foundataion for basic uniform generators in a volume, requiring only implementation of the :meth:`get_vertex` and :meth:`get_exit_points` methods for the specific volume at a minimum.
+The :class:`BaseGenerator` class provides a solid foundation for basic uniform generators in a volume, requiring only implementation of the :meth:`get_vertex` and :meth:`get_exit_points` methods for the specific volume at a minimum.